 - Click either the ‘Replace all’ or ‘Replace manually’ option.
 Let’s select ‘Replace manually’ so that you can understand which values are getting replaced in the script.

-- NeoLoad displays the requests one by one which contains the dynamic value and provides ‘Previous’, ‘Current’, ‘Next’, ‘Replace’ and ‘Replace All’ option in the ‘Search/Replace’ pop-up.
+- NeoLoad displays the requests one by one which contains the dynamic value and provides ‘Previous’, ‘Current’, ‘Next’, ‘Replace’ and ‘Replace All’ options in the ‘Search/Replace’ pop-up.
 Use the given options as per your need and replace the dynamic values.

 - Click the ‘Replace’ button

-- The value will be replaced by the defined correlation variable and will be look like this.
+- The value will be replaced by the defined correlation variable and will look like this.
 Refer to the below screenshot.